 Introverts belong in PR.
 I know it sounds odd.
 It sounds like a paradox.
 If you are an introvert, you might laugh right now.
 You might think I’m crazy.
 But I’m not.
 For about 50% I’m an introvert myself, and PR is my favorite way to promote my business.
+In fact, I have written a big guide here with all the information to do PR & free publicity yourself.
 As a PR professional, you don’t need to be outgoing.
 You need to be good at communicating.
 And it’s a general misconception that all introverts, are poor communicators.
 You know why?

 They come across calm, something that’s absolutely necessary in moments of crisis, something you’ll have to deal with every now and then as a PR professional.
 You may have to give a statement about what’s happening internally, and then it’s best to come across a bit reserved and calm.
 You have it under control right?!
 While others still panic, scream and make a big fuss out of the problem, you already moved back to your desk to come up with a strategic action plan.

 Introverts are better listeners and tend to listen first before they speak.
 These are excellent skills for PR professionals, you will notice in a few seconds what that journalist actually needs, or how to tell that story your client just told you in a more compelling, storytelling way.
 This is less important if you’re doing PR for your OWN business, but when you do it for others, it’s your golden ticket to success.
 People love to be understood and nothing makes your work more important for a client than knowing that you hear them.

 Introverts tend not to actively search for the spotlight